Maximum Agreement Subtrees and H\"older homeomorphisms between Brownian trees

 \paragraph{Recursive decomposition of the Brownian tree.} In order to highlight more precisely what Theorem~\ref{thm_MAST_upper} and Theorem~\ref{thm_holder_homeo} have in common, we introduce an important tool in our proofs, which already crucially appears in~\cite{aldous_largest_2022}.
 This is a randomized recursive decomposition of the Brownian tree $\Tt$, which was introduced by Aldous~\cite{aldous_recursive_1994}.
 The decomposition consists in picking $3$ random uniform points $X_1, X_2, X_3$ in $\Tt$, blowing up $\Tt$ into three pieces at the unique branching point that separates $X_1, X_2, X_3$, and iterating the decomposition in each of the three pieces (see Section~\ref{subsec:aldous recursive decomposition} for complete definitions).
 After $k$ steps, we obtain a (randomized) partition of $\Tt$ into $3^k$ regions, indexed by a set $\mathbb{T}_3^k$.
 We denote those regions by $\left( \Rr[\ii] \right)_{\ii \in \mathbb{T}_3^k}$.
 This decomposition enjoys very nice independence properties that we will heavily rely on.

 We can now state the key result that we will use to prove both Theorem~\ref{thm_MAST_upper} and Theorem~\ref{thm_holder_homeo}.
-It roughly states that a homeomorphism between two independent realizations $\Tt, \Tt'$ of the Brownian tree cannot be "almost measure-preserving", in the sense that it has to send "most" regions of $\Tt$ to regions of $\Tt'$ with a much smaller mass. \begin{proposition} Let $\Tt$ and $\left( \Rr[\ii] \right)_{\ii \in \mathbb{T}_3^k}$ be a Brownian tree and its recursive decomposition, and let $\Tt'$ be an independent copy of $\Tt$.
+It roughly states that a homeomorphism between two independent realizations $\Tt, \Tt'$ of the Brownian tree cannot be "almost measure-preserving", in the sense that it has to send "most" regions of $\Tt$ to regions of $\Tt'$ with a much smaller mass.
+We will denote by $|A|$ the measure of a subset $A$ of a Brownian tree. \begin{proposition} Let $\Tt$ and $\left( \Rr[\ii] \right)_{\ii \in \mathbb{T}_3^k}$ be a Brownian tree and its recursive decomposition, and let $\Tt'$ be an independent copy of $\Tt$.